frenchy64/frenchy64.github.io/_posts/2015-06-19-gradual-typing.markdown

 The final two cases are similar.

-Firstly, exporting a typed value can be used by a typed function.
+Firstly, exporting a typed value can be used by an untyped function.

 <img src="{{ site.url }}/images/untyped-invoke-gtyped.png"/>